rust-lang/book/nostarch/chapter01.md

 function bodies.
 It’s good style to place the opening curly bracket on the same line as the function declaration, adding one space in between.

-> Note: If you want to stick to a standard style across Rust projects, you can
-> use an automatic formatter tool called `rustfmt` to format your code in a
-> particular style (more on `rustfmt` in Appendix D).
-The Rust team has
-> included this tool with the standard Rust distribution, like `rustc`, so it
-> should already be installed on your computer!
+> NoteIf you want to stick to a standard style across Rust projects, you can use an automatic formatter tool called `rustfmt` to format your code in a particular style (more on `rustfmt` in Appendix D).
+The Rust team has included this tool with the standard Rust distribution, as `rustc` is, so it should already be installed on your computer!

 The body of the `main` function holds the following code: